Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 - A total of 15 out of the Cougars' 35 games this season have gone over the point total.

-- Auburn has compiled a 16-16-1 record against the spread this year.
+- Auburn has put together a 16-16-1 record against the spread this season.

-- Tigers games have gone over the point total 20 out of 33 times this year.
+- Tigers games have hit the over 20 out of 33 times this season.

 Houston Futures Odds